gamtiq/frontend-tools/README.md

 * [Redux](https://redux.js.org/) - a predictable state container for JavaScript apps.
 * [Storeon](https://github.com/storeon/storeon) - a tiny event-based Redux-like state manager for React and Preact.
 * [Transis](https://github.com/centro/transis) - a JavaScript data modeling library useful for creating rich client-side experiences.
+* [Undux](https://undux.org/) - a simple & typesafe alternative to Flux and Redux.
+Use it to manage state and data for ReactJS applications of all sizes.
+* [Unistore](https://github.com/developit/unistore) - a tiny centralized state container with component bindings for Preact & React.
 * [WatermelonDB](https://nozbe.github.io/WatermelonDB/) - build powerful React and React Native apps that scale from hundreds to tens of thousands of records and remain fast.
 * Redux-based library <a name="redux-library"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [Easy Peasy](https://easy-peasy.now.sh/) - provides you with an intuitive API to quickly and easily manage the state for your React application.
 No configuration is required to support derived state, API calls, performance optimisation, developer tools etc.
+    - [Kea](https://kea.js.org/) - data layer for React webapps, built on top of Redux.
     - [Redux Toolkit](https://redux-toolkit.js.org/) - the official, opinionated, batteries-included toolset for efficient Redux development.
     - [Rematch](https://rematch.github.io/rematch/) - Redux best practices without the boilerplate.